epogrebnyak/product-topics/SUBMISSION.md

 Julio Oliveira
 --------------

-Set of small questions for a team building a loan calculator (2-3h).
+Set of small questions for a team building a loan calculator.

 Kristof Pongracz
 ----------------

-- PM job overview (1h, if needed)
+- PM job overview
-- Small excercises (2h)
+- Small excercises